jtamboli07/BPMEWorkshop/forms_project.md

 # Forms Project (_forms)
 ## Embed-able forms
 Forms project allows you to create one central place for embed-able forms (reusable forms).
 It makes it very easy to create user interfaces that are consistent throughout your project.
 It is a recommended best practice to create an embed-able form for every case or global class in your project and reuse it where needed.
-This way, you can format a form once and then reuse it.
+This way, you can format a task form once and then reuse it.
 Formatting forms takes time and, having to repeat them can lead to longer than expected implementation times.

 ## Pageflows
 Pageflows can be reused just like embed-able forms.
 Again this speeds up development.
 Putting page flows into the forms project keeps all your UI-related processes and artifacts in a single project and, it allows for speeding up development.
-Pageflows are short-lived processes that can be used to implement CRUD operations.
+Pageflows are short-lived processes that can implement CRUD operations.
 Pageflows that can be linked to process tasks, business services, or case actions.

 ## Building our first form
-Create a new BPM Process Project and call it MyDispute_Forms.
-This creates a new BPM process project that we will be using for forms and page flows.
+Please create a new BPM Process Project and call it "MyDispute_Forms."
+Doing this makes a new BPM process project that we will be using for forms and page flows.
 See below.

 ![forms_project](images/forms/.5.png)